mdorn/auto-vulns-demo-frontend/README.md

 ### Remediation suggestions

 In OWASP terms, this vulnerability might be described as a combination of API1:2023 Broken Object Level Authorization and API3:2023 Broken Object Property Level Authorization.
-The application failed to ensure that only the legitimate account owner could access vehicle functionality, and part of the exploit involved manipulating the payload.
+The application failed to ensure that only the legitimate account owner could access vehicle functionality, and part of the exploit involved manipulating a property in the payload that was unnecessarliy exposed (user ID/email).

-Additionally we see an aspect of API2:2023 Broken Authentication at the user registration level which did not fully validate usernames.
+Additionally we see an aspect of API2:2023 Broken Authentication at the user registration level where usernames were not fully validated.

 In the demo implementation, even when an industrial strength IAM solution like Okta is used, not properly validating API calls can have secure consequences.
 App developers should reduce the attack service by ensuring input is restricted to the minimal data needed and that user input is thoroughly validated.